Laser Therapy for Dogs & Cats in Marinette

 Cold laser therapy treatments generally vary in length from one patient to the next, though they typically last between 3-8 minutes.
 To measure out the proper light dosage, your pet’s species, age, weight, skin and coat color, and condition are all entered into the laser machine’s computer.
 The number of treatments your pet will need depend on how well they respond to the procedure.
 Some conditions take longer to treat than others, and we’ll certainly let you know if further treatments are necessary.

 To determine whether cold laser therapy is the best treatment option for your pet, we’ll first examine them to identify areas in need of pain relief and healing.
 From there, we can schedule their first treatment and decide later on whether it needs to be supplemented with medication.
-Want to learn more about pet laser therapy?
+Want to learn more about laser therapy for dogs and cats?
 Want to schedule a consultation?
 Get in touch with us at (715) 735-9511.

 Dr Bill, Dr Kim and Dr Kurt and staff are amazing, dedicated furry kid doctors.
 You are in good hands here!